Kenivia/pysync/README.md

 - `python-dateutil`, `send2trash`, `google-api-python-client` and `google-auth-oauthlib`

-- pysync should detect missing packages and install them automatically using `pip`.
+- pysync will detect missing packages and install them automatically using `pip`.

-- a folder at `~/gdrive` to sync with (you can change the location in `./pysync/options.py`)
+- a folder at `~/gdrive` to sync with (you can change the location in `./pysync-master/data/Options.json`)

-- `client_secret.json` placed in `./pysync-master/data/`
+- `client_secret.json` created using the procedure above and placed in `./pysync-master/data/`

+- `xdg-open`(used for opening gdoc files by double clicking)

-- Either `gnome-terminal` or `xfce4-terminal` for a quick restart of the syncing process
+- Either `gnome-terminal` or `xfce4-terminal` for a quick restart of the syncing process.
+Other than this, any terminal will do

-- `xdg-open`: present on most Linux desktop environments(used for opening gdoc files by double clicking)

-This is tested on Linux Mint with python 3.8.5 and Cinnamon 5.0.7

 ## Usage

-MAKE A BACKUP OF YOUR GOOGLE DRIVE FOLDER BEFORE YOU RUN THIS!
+- MAKE A BACKUP OF YOUR GOOGLE DRIVE FOLDER BEFORE RUNNING THIS!

 - `python3 ./pysync-master/pysync`